-Still under development (see NPA 2016-09(A) and NPA 2016-09(B) 'Requirements for air traffic services'), Part-ATS consists of additional organisation and technical requirements for providers of air traffic services, derived from ICAO Annex 10 (Aeronautical Telecommunications), Annex 11 (Air Traffic Services) and Doc 4444 (PANS-ATM).
-It will additionally amend Regulation (EU) 923/2012 (Standardised European Rules of the Air).
+Meanwhile, Annex IV's technical requirements remain under development (see NPA 2016-09(A) and NPA 2016-09(B) 'Requirements for air traffic services').
+The forthcoming content is derived from ICAO Annex 10 (Aeronautical Telecommunications), Annex 11 (Air Traffic Services) and Doc 4444 (PANS-ATM).
+Once adopted, the material will additionally amend Regulation (EU) 923/2012 (Standardised European Rules of the Air).

 Annex V consists of additional organisation and technical requirements for providers of meteorological services, and is derived from ICAO Annex 3 (Meteorological Service for International Air Navigation).